Devcord/ama-1-hammster/transcript.md

 **Would you say it's a red flag if you get hired without it?**

-It's pretty normal for junior developers, but if you get hired as a senior without any body of work, I would not work for that company
+It's pretty normal for junior developers, but if you get hired as a senior without any body of work, I would not work for that company.